-Holders of record of our common stock as of the close of business on April 11, 2023 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment of the Annual Meeting.
-A complete list of such stockholders will be open to the examination of any stockholder for a period of ten days prior to the Annual Meeting for a purpose germane to the meeting by sending an email to Ling Zeng, Chief Legal and Administrative Officer and Secretary, at lzeng@omegatx.com, stating the purpose of the request and providing proof of ownership of Company stock.
-The list of these stockholders will also be available on the bottom of your screen during the Annual Meeting after entering the 16-digit control number included on your Notice of Internet Availability of Proxy Materials, on your proxy card or on the instructions that accompanied your proxy materials.
+Holders of record of our common stock as of the close of business on April 25, 2024 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment of the Annual Meeting.
+A complete list of such stockholders will be open to the examination of any stockholder for a period of ten days prior to the Annual Meeting for a purpose germane to the meeting by sending an email to Ling Zeng, Chief Legal and Administrative Officer and Secretary, at contact@omegatx.com, stating the purpose of the request and providing proof of ownership of Company stock.
 The Annual Meeting may be continued or adjourned from time to time without notice other than by announcement at the Annual Meeting.